 The camel pose is an effective pose of yoga for digestion after eating, and is also a great exercise for the back.
 It appears to be difficult to do, and it has been rumored to adversely affect the back.
 However, studies have proved that Ustrasana not only strengthens the back muscles, but also eases stomach problems and aids digestion (3).

 4. Bow Pose (Dhanurasana):

-The Dhanurasana, or the bow pose, is another asana that is good for relieving constipation and easing bloated stomach.
+The Dhanurasana, or the bow pose, is another asana that is good for relieving constipation and easing a bloated stomach.
 It has also been proved to help tone the back, the abdomen and contribute to body flexibility.
 It is a bit tricky to perform and doesn’t appear all that comfortable.
-Once you get to the final position, hold the pose for 15-20 seconds before release (4).
+Indulge in gentle movements and once you get to the final position, hold the pose for 15-20 seconds before release (4).

 5. Child’s Pose (Balasana):

 Balasana, or the child’s pose, is another asana that is designed to help clear a bloated stomach and ease indigestion.
 It is one of the most effective yoga asanas after dinner.
 To perform balasana, begin from a kneeling position and tuck your chest into your thighs and keep the forehead on the ground.
 Keep your arms straight at the body’s side.
 Take a few slow, full breaths.
 Hold this pose for around 10-15 seconds.
 Repeat (5).